US, Mexico and Canada win race to host 2026 World Cup

-The United States, Mexico and Canada will host the 2026 World Cup after a clear victory over underdogs Morocco in a vote by FIFA member nations on Wednesday.

-The United States, Mexico and Canada will host the 2026 World Cup after a clear victory over underdogs Morocco in a vote by FIFA member nations on Wednesday.
+The United States, Mexico and Canada will host the 2026 World Cup after easily beating underdogs Morocco in a vote of FIFA member nations in Moscow on Wednesday.

+The joint North American bid defeated their north African rival by a margin of 69 votes, 134 to 65, to win the right to organise the first World Cup to be expanded to 48 teams.
-The joint North American bid received 134 of the 203 votes, while Morocco polled 65 in the ballot at a FIFA Congress held in Moscow on the eve of the 2018 World Cup.

-It means global football's showpiece event will return to the North American continent for the first time since 1994 when the United States hosted the tournament.
+The result at the FIFA Congress on the eve of the 2018 tournament means global football's showpiece event will return to the North American continent for the first time since the United States hosted it in 1994.

-Bid leader Carlos Cordeiro said his team was "humbled by the trust our colleagues in the FIFA family have put in our bid".

 US President Donald Trump tweeted: "The U.S., together with Mexico and Canada, just got the World Cup.
 Congratulations - a great deal of hard work!"

-The North American bid had been deeply concerned by Trump's threat during the bidding process that nations that did not support it should not expect US support on other issues.
+The North American team had been deeply concerned by Trump's threat during the bidding process that nations that did not support it should not expect US support on other issues.

-Bid leaders were worried the FIFA vote could essentially become a referendum on Trump.
+Bid leaders feared the FIFA vote could essentially become a referendum on Trump.

-That prompted Cordeiro to plead ahead of the ballot to make their decision on the merits of the bid, "not geopolitics".
+That prompted Cordeiro to plead ahead of the ballot for voters to make their decision on the merits of their case, "not geopolitics".

-FIFA President Gianni Infantino was believed to have strongly backed North America behind the scenes because the trio of countries involved supported him in 2016 when he took over after the corruption-tainted reign of Sepp Blatter.

-Delegates had been faced with a clear choice in the 2026 vote.
+After the vote, Cordeiro said he believed the North American approach of using three countries would become the "legacy for the future".

+Canadian Prime Minister Justin Trudeau tweeted: "Congratulations to everyone who worked hard on this bid -- it's going to be a great tournament!"

 The 1994 World Cup in the United States set an attendance record that still stands, with nearly 3.6 million spectators for only 52 matches.